lul29/Phys212/the-different-name-of-the-eandm-wave.md

 ## Qualitative Overview.

+Before we go into the details of the E&M wave, let me give you an overview of the subject from a qualitative and conceptual perspective .

 You will remember that electric charges are producing electric fields everywhere in space, and these electric fields are what cause the electric force of repulsion and attraction between charges.
 We also saw that if the electric field (E) is changing (for example, if an electron is moving in a current), it creates a magnetic field B.

 [ciscode|rev=1|tool=elmsmedia|item=2173|entity_type=node|render=display_mode|display_mode=image]